emiago/gophone/README.md

 - [x] Controling audio formats like pcmu,pcma and opus
 - [x] N Step Loadtester integrated with SIP and media metrics
 - [ ] AttendedTransfer automation as subcommand of dial/answer
-- [ ] Recording audio for easier visiting later
+- [x] Recording audio to wav for easier visiting later
-- [ ] Better events logging in Structured logging for easier JSON verification.
+- [x] Better events logging in Structured logging for easier JSON verification.
 - [ ] Logging SIP traces to file
 - [ ] SIP over WebRTC